 Every cartridge offers a specific page yield, or an estimated number of pages you can expect to get from a cartridge.
 Page yield is different for every cartridge series and is based off a 5% page coverage.
 In order to hold manufacturers accountable to the same standards, every cartridge is subjected to page yield testing based on ISO/IEC 24711 specifications.
 This test helps determine what the page yield of an ink cartridge will be, giving customers a reliable way to compare competing products.

 Cartridges come in a couple of different sizes so understandably their page yields vary.
 High yield or XL cartridges print much more than a standard cartridge and are generally a better value for consumers with high volume printing needs.
 Standard yield cartridges are less expensive than high yield cartridges and are good option for consumers that print occasionally.
 Some printers offer extra-high yield cartridges as well, consult the specs on your manufacturer’s website to see if this cartridge option is available for your printer.
+To learn more about how printer manufacturer’s name their cartridges, check out our cartridge naming guide.

 HP 63 – This standard size ink cartridge prints 190 pages.